Pianomyn/gred/README.md

   - Worst Case: O(mn) if pattern and text are all same characters.
 Can guarantee linear bound with Apostolico-Giancarlo version (Not implemented).
 - Knuth-Morris-Pratt

-## Concurrency
-Currently using a single producer (directory traversal) and multiple consumer (reading and matching) approach.

 ## Future Work
 - Handle utf chars in boyer moore bad char table
 - Regex support